Glossary / Lexicon

 Overlap refers to a period of simultaneous speech during the last word of a speaker's projected closing. . . .
 Read More | |

-Eysenck at psychology-glossary.com | ■■■■■ |
+Gate control theory at psychology-glossary.com | ■■■■■ |

-Axis refers to a class of information in DSM-IV regarding an aspect of the individual's functioning. . . .
+Gate control theory refers to a theory of pain holding that structures in the spinal cord act as a gate . . .
 Read More | |

 Neuroticism at psychology-glossary.com | ■■■■■ |

-Neuroticism is defined as a personality disorder marked by low self -esteem, excessive anxiety, and wide . . .
+Neuroticism is defined as a personality disorder marked by low self-esteem, excessive anxiety, and wide . . .
 Read More | |

 Analytical psychology at psychology-glossary.com | ■■■■■ |